GuildWorks/titech-2023/docs/Bubble1/Bubble1-en.md

 ---

 - Finally, specify the order of the data
-  - To show the graph, we would like to order the registered weights by the newest weight.
+  - For the presentation of the graph, we would like to order the registered weights by the newest weight.

 ![bg right h:600px](images/2022-11-16-22-16-28.png)